Wednesday, April 30, 2014

 Batman Forever is a solid film from Joel Schumacher.
 Thanks to the lively performances of Jim Carrey and Tommy Lee Jones as the villains, it’s a film that is very entertaining but loses a lot of the dark aspects of the Batman character in favor of being more accessible to a younger audience.
 Especially as Schumacher’s colorful presentation is a bit overwhelming at times where it allows the film and Batman to lose its edge.
 In the end, Batman Forever is a good but troubling film from Joel Schumacher.

-Batman Films: (Batman (1966 film)) - Batman (1989 film) - Batman Returns - Batman & Robin - Batman Begins - The Dark Knight - The Dark Knight Rises - Batman v Superman: Dawn of Justice - (Justice League)
+Batman Films: (Batman (1966 film)) - Batman (1989 film) - Batman Returns - Batman & Robin - Batman Begins - The Dark Knight - The Dark Knight Rises - Batman v Superman: Dawn of Justice - The Lego Batman Movie - (Justice League)

 © thevoid99 2014